SECURITY UNIONS DOJ Investigating SPFPA Local - at Disney Land - in Theft of $160K

 SECURITY UNIONSDOJ Investigating SPFPA Local - at Disney Land - in Theft of $160K

-The United States Department of Labor (DOL) is investigating a local of the Security, Police and Fire Professionals of America (SPFPA) over the theft of $160,0000 from the pension funds for workers at California’s Disneyland.
+The United States Department of Labor (DOL) is investigating the Security, Police and Fire Professionals of America (SPFPA) union over the theft of $160,0000 from the pension funds for workers at California’s Disneyland.

 IESA Local 1955, which represents about 1,500 security personnel in California’s Disneyland, and which became affiliated with SPFPA in October 2021, is being investigated by the United States Department of Labor.